LArSoft/larsoft.github.io/testwiki/Using_find_global_symbolsh_to_find_unresolved_symbols.md

        - (for debugger  symbol  table  entries; see -a below) S (symbol in a section other than those above), or I (indirect symbol).
-      If the symbol is local (non-external), the symbol&#39;s type is instead represented by the corresponding lowercase letter.
+      If the symbol is local (non-external), the symbol's type is instead represented by the corresponding lowercase letter.
 A lower case u in a dynamic shared library indicates a undefined reference to a private external in  another module in the same library.